eslint/eslint/docs/developer-guide/working-with-rules.md

 * `hasSuggestions` (boolean) specifies whether rules can return suggestions (defaults to `false` if omitted)

      **Important:** the `hasSuggestions` property is mandatory for rules that provide suggestions.
-If this property isn't specified, ESLint will throw an error whenever the rule attempts to produce a suggestion.
+If this property isn't set to `true`, ESLint will throw an error whenever the rule attempts to produce a suggestion.
 Omit the `hasSuggestions` property if the rule does not provide suggestions.

 * `schema` (array) specifies the [options](#options-schemas) so ESLint can prevent invalid [rule configurations](../user-guide/configuring/rules.md#configuring-rules)